NYS: Exceptions to Reporting Requirements

 Compliant NYS Billing & Reporting

-Along with the bill, providers must send a report in the form of a medical narrative attachment.
+With the bill, providers must send a report in the form of a medical narrative attachment.
 The WCB offers an optional template for the report, which includes the three elements providers must have “at the top of, or prominently displayed on” the report: information regarding temporary impairment, work status, and the causal relationship.

-But, a November WCB bulletin explains that “There are several instances…in which this information is not as critical to the payer, or the Board, and it is not needed to properly adjudicate the medical bill.”
+However, a November WCB bulletin explains that “There are several instances…in which this information is not as critical to the payer, or the Board, and it is not needed to properly adjudicate the medical bill.”
 For example:

 • A claim in which the injured worker has reached Maximum Medical Improvement (MMI) and a Permanent Partial Disability (PPD) classification has been made